adam-faulkner/SklearnTextClassify/README.md

 The code determines feature types based on the data headers of your .tsv-formatted data.
 Simply add any of the following to end of the header
-  * $feature$bow : Standard tf-idf weighted bag-of-words vectorization
+  * bow : Standard tf-idf weighted bag-of-words vectorization
-  * $feature$embeddings : For each item (usually a word) in a space separated string, look up its embedding in an accompanying embeddings file and average the combined embeddings of the string.
+  * embeddings : For each item (usually a word) in a space separated string, look up its embedding in an accompanying embeddings file and average the combined embeddings of the string.
-  * $feature$num : For each item in a space separated string, count the item, and use the resulting count as a feature
+  * num : For each item in a space separated string, count the item, and use the resulting count as a feature

 Here is a (truncated) example from the review polarity dataset provided in the resources folder:

 | doc_id        | text_bow      | text_embeddings  | positive_num     | negative_num